• Skip to main content

 Basic Requirements for a California Last Will and Testament:

-• Age: The testator/testatrix must be at least 18 years old;
+- Age: The person making a Will (a testator/testatrix) must be at least 18 years old;

 Any state, including California, the United States or any instrumentality thereof;